ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 ## Restart your rsyslog service

 You'll truly know that you configured everything correctly later in the lab when you try to write messages to it from your yet-to-be-created HPVS 2.1.3 GREP11 Server.
-But for now, we will verify it somewhat by taking a before and after snapshot of which TCP ports on your system are listening.
+But for now, you will verify it somewhat by taking a before and after snapshot of which TCP ports on your system are listening.

 Run this command, and then in a moment you'll repeat the command.
 What you should notice here is the absence of port 6514 in the output: